mhardcastle/ddf-pipeline/docs/manual.md

 ddf-pipeline assumes that your LOFAR data have been through prefactor (https://github.com/lofar-astron/prefactor) or an equivalent (e.g. Reinout van Weeren's equivalent scripts).
-If you are using LOFAR surveys KSP data, you may be able to persuade someone to run this for you on SARA.
+If you are using LOFAR surveys KSP data or co-observing with the KSP, you may be able to persuade someone to run this for you on SARA.

 To image a full LOFAR field we recommend averaging to 2 channels per subband and 8s in time.
+1 channel/16 seconds will take about a factor 2 longer.
+International baselines should not be present.

 If the data have been processed for you by the KSP, then you should be able to run `download.py L123456` (where here, and from now on,